karnbrockgmbh/yii2-modal-ajax/README.md

 # yii2-modal-ajax

-A wrapper around Yii2 Bootstrap Modal for using an active form with AJAX inside.
+A wrapper around Yii2 Bootstrap Modal for using an ActiveForm via AJAX inside.

 ## Usage